 A website is your business card in today's day and age.
 Don't skimp on this.
 I went for years with a free site, with very little return on all my hard work.
 Once I moved to professional hosting, my business took off.
 I use SiteGround with WordPress and Thrive Themes.

 You need a way for clients to set up appointments with you.
 Creating a booking page where they can quickly sign up for a free strategy call or consultation is a great way to start talking to people.

 If you aren't talking to potential clients in the early stages of your business, you WON'T make sales.

 Remember the rule names before numbers.
 If you know someone's name and their specific goals, you can help them.
-If they are a number to you, you probably won't get very far in the coaching business.
-I still do live calls any time I have openings on my schedule to get additional clients.
+You probably won't get very far in the coaching business if your prospects are a number to you.
+I still do live calls whenever I have openings on my schedule to get additional clients.

 There are two tools I use to do this.

 Calendly is a calendar management system which integrates to most calendar systems such as Google Calendar.
 You can use this to allow people to quickly book an appointment.
 It also integrates with several conferencing solutions such as Zoom to send out an invite.
 You can even integrate with PayPal or another payment processing tool to accept payments.

 Zoom Pro is great for one on one or group video conferencing.
 With the Calendly integration, people can set up an appointment, and it will send both of you an invite.